-- What if the app developer provides a 25% discount on the app to a particular health plan's members? - What if the discount is offered across the board to members of all national health plans?
+- What if the app developer provides a 25% discount on an app subscription fee or related wearable device to a particular health plan's members? - What if the discount is offered across the board to members of all national health plans?